BeyondMicroControl/AsciiCAD/tools/GUI_TOOLS/quadrantUI.md

 *   if texture class says “fine grain”: restrict to stipple families (▒, ⠶, ⠿, etc.)

-This is where you control artistic choices.
+This is where we control artistic choices.
 Sliders map nicely to these gates.

 ### Stage 2 — Soft scoring (precise match)